bresilla/roscon2025_workshop/exercises/ex-5.md

    },
    ```

-2. Restart the router on the robot:
+And restart the router in the robot container.
-`just router`

-3. See in RViz that the points cloud are no longer received.
+See the impact on the traffic and check that the points cloud are no longer received by RViz.

 > [!IMPORTANT]
 >